open/close all folders

-- Ling, who accepts being possessed by Greed II to learn the secret of immortality in Fullmetal Alchemist.
-The two start sharing Ling's body after Greed starts to work with the good guys, however.
+- Ling accepts being possessed by Greed to learn the secret of immortality, and the two start Sharing a Body after Greed joins the good guys.

 - Shaman King revolves around this trope.
 The shamans all have the ability to summon ghosts or other spiritual entities and channel them through themselves or objects for new abilities.

 - Kannagi: Zange is also a kami, in possession of a body named Haruka.
 She sometimes has conversations with her host.